 You can read the most essential points about the Venice Biennial, art, and architecture here.
 The Venice Biennale is an international event in Venice.
 It is an event where art and architecture from all over the world are shown.

 They call it biennial because it is held twice a year between the end of May and November.
-In the year 2020, this is from 23 May to 29 November.
-And the theme is, "How will we live together? "

 The art event is super old and full of traditions.
 It has been around since the year 1895.
 So more than 125 years.
 You will see contemporary art and architecture during the biennial.